The PAU Survey: galaxy stellar population properties estimates with narrowband data: Stellar population properties

-Previous studies of SED fitting with narrow-band data have been performed as part of the miniJPAS and J-PAS surveys, where the effect of an increase in photometric resolution and of a change of fitting code on the SED and physical property estimates was analyzed \citep{Mejia2017, GonzalezDelgado2021}.
-These studies found reduced biases in the physical parameter estimation with miniJPAS narrow-bands with respect to broad-band data.
-Moreover, they determined that the age-metallicity degeneracy is mostly hidden at broad-band resolutions, only emerging at quasi-spectroscopic resolutions.
-While we cannot confirm a reduction in deviations between narrow-bands and broad-bands on these parameters, the larger parameter space indicates some degree of improvement due to the higher resolution.
+Previous studies of SED fitting with narrowband data have been performed as part of the miniJPAS and J-PAS surveys, where the effect of an increase in photometric resolution and of a change of fitting code on the SED and physical property estimates was analyzed \citep{Mejia2017, GonzalezDelgado2021}.
+These studies found reduced biases in the physical parameter estimation with miniJPAS narrowbands with respect to broadband data.
+Moreover, they determined that the age-metallicity degeneracy is mostly hidden at broadband resolutions, only emerging at quasi-spectroscopic resolutions.
+While we cannot confirm a reduction in deviations between narrowbands and broadbands on these parameters, the larger parameter space indicates some degree of improvement due to the higher resolution.

 Moreover, we confirm that especially stellar masses are mostly independent of the applied SED model, with a robust estimate for all fitting codes.
 Similarly, we identify difficulties in the age recovery, as the miniJPAS results also found distribution mismatches between different codes for this property.
 On the other hand, we find a strong dependence of the metallicity on the SED code, which is not apparent in their results.
 We relate this though to the short sampling and the more flexible dust models applied, as well as the difference in stellar template libraries in our setups, which was not an issue for miniJPAS due to application of the latest version of the BC03 templates \citep{Plat2019} for all codes.